-Further disclosures regarding trade and other receivables, which are neither past due nor impaired are provided in Note 9 to the financial statements.
+Further disclosures regarding trade and other receivables, which are neither past due nor impaired are provided in Note 8 to the financial statements.

-Credit risk also arises from cash and bank balances with banks.
-The Group and the Company held cash and bank balances of \$15,839,538 as at 30 June 2021 (30 June 2020: \$4,953,967).
-The bank balances are held with banks, which are rated Aa1 (30 June 2020: Aa1), based on Moody's ratings.
-Impairment on cash and cash equivalents has been measured on the 12-month expected loss basis and reflects the short maturities of the exposures.
-The Group and the Company consider that their cash and cash equivalents have low credit risk based on the external credit ratings of the counterparties.
+Credit risk also arises from bank balances deposited with banks.
+The Group and the Company held cash and bank balances of \$15,173,035 as at 30 June 2022 (2021: \$15,839,538).
+The bank balances are held with banks, which are rated Aa1 (2021: Aa1), based on Moody's ratings.
+Impairment of bank balances has been measured on the 12-month expected loss basis and reflects the short maturities of the exposures.
+The Group and the Company consider that their bank balances have low credit risk based on the external credit ratings of the counterparties.

-35.2 Liquidity risks
+32.2 Liquidity risks